 All female Chinook included in the demographic sample for the Hanford Reach stream surveys were examined for egg retention to assess spawn success.
 The females sampled were partitioned into the egg retention categories of 0%, 25%, 50%, 75% and 100%.
 The assignment of origin for each female for years 2010 and 2011 were based on the presence or absence of an adipose fin.
 The adipose intact group may include non-adipose clipped fish from PRH.
-A combination of hatchery marks (i.e., adipose clips, CWTs, and otolith marks were used to identify hatchery origin fish in years 2013 - 2016.
+A combination of hatchery marks (i.e., adipose clips, CWTs, and otolith marks were used to identify hatchery origin fish in years 2013 - 2017.
 For all years, we assume that fish not possessing any hatchery marks are natural origin fish.

 The assessment of egg retention is compromised by the loss of eggs during the collection and transport of carcasses prior to sampling.
+Therefore, our estimates of egg retention are likely to be underestimates and our estimates of egg loss are likely to be overestimates.
 In addition, the methods for quantifying egg retention and assignment of origin for each female have varied between years.
-The amount of egg retention for years 2010 through 2013 were determined by visual estimates; whereas, during 2014 through 2016, the amount of retention was based on egg counts when the gametes were not completely intact.
+The amount of egg retention for years 2010 through 2013 were determined by visual estimates; whereas, during 2014 through 2017, the amount of retention was based on egg counts when the gametes were not completely intact.
 For these recent data sets, the percent of egg retention was calculated by dividing the amount of egg retained by an estimated fecundity based on length versus fecundity regressions by origin (Hatchery or Natural).
 An explanation of these regressions is provided in the fecundity section of this report.

-During the 2015 and 2016 surveys, staff recorded visual observations of egg retention based on the standard egg retention categories to make comparisons with egg retention based on egg counts.
+Starting in return year 2015, staff recorded visual observations of egg retention based on the standard egg retention categories to make comparisons with egg retention based on egg counts.
 The data from the egg counts were categorized into the standard egg retention categories based on the following ranges: 1 = 100-88%, 2 = 87-63%, 3 = 62-38%, 4 = 37-11%, and 5 = 10-0%.
 This comparison may allow us to assess the egg retention estimates based on methods used prior to 2015.
 The difference between two methods was less than 1 percentage point by category for each year (Table 44), which provides some confidence that the visual methods of the past may provide reasonable indices of spawning success.